How does Personal Capital compare to Mint? Which is better and why?

-Based upon the reliability of Mint, we recommend using Mint for billing alerts over Personal Capital.
+Based on reliability, we recommend using Mint for billing alerts over Personal Capital.

-As I’m sure you can guess, Mint.com uses Intuit’s synchronization service.
+As I'm sure you can guess, Mint.com uses Intuit's synchronization service.
 When Mint was created, it used the external service Yodlee to aggregate financial data.
-Intuit switched over to their own internal systems when they purchased Mint — assumedly to save costs.
+Intuit switched over to its own internal systems when the company purchased Mint — assumedly to save costs.

-Personal Capital, however, uses Yodlee to sync up financial services and has much fewer reported synchronization issues.
+Personal Capital, however, uses Yodlee to sync up financial services and has fewer reported synchronization issues.

-While I don’t have specific numbers, both can sync up with a similar amount of financial services.
+While I don't have specific numbers, both can sync up with a similar number of financial services.

-Synchronization, from our testing, is not as reliable with Mint when compared to Personal Capital.
+From our testing, Mint's synchronization is not as reliable when compared to Personal Capital.
 Also, if you do have issues, Personal Capital appears to be more attentive to fix the issue than Mint.

 The clear winner in this category is Personal Capital.

-This has been a sticking point with many Mint users — there’s no customer service.
-But every time I’ve contacted Personal Capital, I’ve gotten a quick response (less than 24 hours) to my questions.
-It’s been reported by many users of Mint that if you run into any problems (e.g., synchronization) support is pretty much useless.
+This has been a sticking point with many Mint users — there's no customer service.
+But every time I've contacted Personal Capital, I've gotten a quick response (less than 24 hours) to my questions.
+Many Mint users have reported that if you run into any problems (e.g., synchronization) support is pretty much useless.
 Personal Capital users have not reported any issues reaching customer service or resolving issues.

-For the most part, Mint doesn’t offer any tools to manage your investments.
-While they do show portfolio values over time, there are no tools available to aid with retirement planning or analyzing asset allocation or fund expenses.
+For the most part, Mint doesn't offer any tools to manage your investments.
+While it does show your portfolio values over time, there are no tools available to aid with retirement planning or analyzing asset allocation or fund expenses.

 For peace of mind, Mint offers two-factor authentication.
-Personal Capital, however, has a “poor man’s version” that requires you to register your computer before using.
+Personal Capital, however, has a “poor man's version” that requires you to register your computer before using it.
 But you cannot log in unless the computer is registered via a PIN sent to you in a phone call or email.

-Both services are read-only, you cannot perform transactions (i.e., transfer cash out of your checking account) via the service, and the data they download does not include any account numbers or other identifiable information should your account get compromised.
+Both services are read-only; you cannot perform transactions (i.e., transfer cash out of your checking account) via the services, and the data they download doesn't include any account numbers or other identifiable information should your account get compromised.

-Personal Capital and Mint’s app allows for fingerprint login on iOS devices that support it.
+Personal Capital's and Mint's apps allows for fingerprint login on iOS devices that support it.